10 Tips for Women Who Want To Invest

 6. Set an Asset Allocation You Can Live With

-Take a risk-tolerance quiz to figure out how much risk you can stomach.
+Assess your current financial situation and future plans to determine how much risk you can stomach.
 Stocks offer higher returns with greater risk.
 To reduce your risk, put some money into bonds and cash, which are less volatile.

 Once you know your risk tolerance level, invest accordingly.
-For example, if you are a moderately conservative investor with 20 years until retirement, you might start out with 60 percent to 65 percent of your investments in stock mutual funds.
+For example, if you are a moderately conservative investor with 20 years until retirement, you might start out with 60%-65% of your investment in stock mutual funds.
 The rest of your money can then go into bonds and cash.

-Marilyn Plum is regional director of EP Wealth Advisors, which has offices in California and Colorado.
-She suggested that focusing on both strategy and your own risk tolerance level can keep your portfolio in balance, take the emotion out of investing and help you stay the course.
+Marilyn Plum, a CFP and retired regional director of EP Wealth Advisors, suggested that focusing on both strategy and your own risk tolerance level can keep your portfolio in balance, take the emotion out of investing and help you stay the course.

 7. Work With a Professional

 There are several facts to consider that can help you choose the right financial advisor.
 For example, it is important to understand a planner’s fee structure.
-Discount brokers might give you basic investment management help for free if you open an account.
+Discount brokers might give you basic investment management help for free if you open an account or they may charge $5-$15 per trade.
 Other advisors charge by the hour, or as a percent of assets under management.

 Be mindful of those advisors who make money only when you buy or sell a fund or security.
 These commission-based advisors might have a conflict of interest.